A gun, found by a child, can change lives forever in just a few moments. Parents are reminded to ask other parents if there is an unlocked

-The American Academy of Pediatrics (AAP) helped to start ASK Day, which is led by the Center to Prevent Youth Violence, to prevent injuries and deaths from guns that are stored unsafely in homes.
+The American Academy of Pediatrics (AAP) helped to start ASK Day, which is led by the Brady Center to Prevent Gun Violence, to prevent injuries and deaths from guns that are stored unsafely in homes.

 About 1/3 of homes with kids have guns, many left unlocked or loaded.
 Just talking to your child about the dangers of firearms is not enough.
 Children are naturally curious.
 If a gun is accessible in someone’s home, there is a good chance a child will find it and play with it.
 Countless tragedies have occurred when kids found guns that parents thought were well hidden or safely stored.

 The Message of the ASK Campaign to Parents is This: